Sciri: Later history

 After the destruction of the Scirian kingdom, Odoacer led most of the surviving Sciri, in addition to many Heruli and Rugii, into Italy to join the Roman army, which was controlled by Ricimer.
 Turcilingi are also reported as having been part of this group.
 Jordanes calls Odoacer king of the Turcilingi, and they have been interpreted as another East Germanic tribe or perhaps the royal family of the Sciri.
 Odoacer's brother Onoulphus went to Constantinople with other Sciri.
 Odoacer's group might have numbered 10,000 warriors, and came to play a prominent role in the Roman army and Roman politics.
 They were utilized by Ricimer in his conflict with Anthemius.

-In 476 AD, Odoacer led an uprising among the barbarian troops against Romulus Augustulus and the latter's father Orestes.
+In AD 476, Odoacer led an uprising among the barbarian troops against Romulus Augustulus and the latter's father Orestes.
 Odoacer then declared himself king of Italy, thus ending the Western Roman Empire.
 He subsequently gained control over all of Italy.
 It is possible that Odoacer's uprising was organized in coordination with his brother Onoulphus in Constantinople.
 In 486 Onoulphus fell out of favor with Eastern Roman Emperor Zeno, and moved to Ravenna with his Scirian followers to join Odoacer.
 Soon afterwards, Zeno encouraged Theodoric the Great, king of the Ostrogoths, to invade Italy.
 After a bloody conflict, Theodoric emerged victorious.
 On March 15, 493, Theodoric murdered Odoacer with his own hands and established the Ostrogothic Kingdom.
 By this time the Sciri disappear from history.

 Remaining elements of the Sciri might have settled in modern-day Bavaria.
 Along with the Heruli and Rugii, the Sciri may have been one of the tribes which contributed to the formation of the Bavarii.
 Since the 19th century, the name of the Sciri has been detected in Bavarian placenames.
 Wolfgang Haubrichs gives examples such as Scheyern (first attested as Scira in 1080), Scheuer (Sciri, c.
 975), Scheuern in Neubeuern (Skira, 11th century) and perhaps Scheuring (Sciringen, 1150).
 These names are believed to designate these villages as Scirian, and it is proposed that the Sciri probably mediated the transfer of a few East Germanic lexical items to the Bavarian language, which otherwise shows no East Germanic influence.